freedomofpress/securedrop/docs/deployment/whole_site_changes.rst

 ==================

-Ideally, some or all of the following changes are made to improve the overall security of the path to the landing page and obfuscate traffic analysis.
+Ideally, some or all of the following changes are made to improve the overall security of the path to the *Landing Page* and obfuscate traffic analysis.

 #.
 Make your entire site available through HTTPS.

-   - That way, visits to your landing page won't stand out as the only encrypted traffic to your site.
+   - That way, visits to your *Landing Page* won't stand out as the only encrypted traffic to your site.

 #.
 Include an iframe for all (or a random subset of) visitors, loading